apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 connected and cannot communicate directly to each other but information can be disseminated between them via other nodes.

-The Akka cluster has a failure detector that will notice network partitions and machine crashes (but it cannot distinguish the two).
+The Pekko cluster has a failure detector that will notice network partitions and machine crashes (but it cannot distinguish the two).
 It uses periodic heartbeat messages to check if other nodes are available and healthy.
 These observations by the failure detector are referred to as a node being *unreachable* and it may become *reachable* again if the failure detector observes that it can communicate with it again.